LaughingSun/SAN/src/gret/README.md

 Gret - General RegEx Tool

+Stability: "Seems stable without any unit or significant testing."

 the following is a summary of usage, an api document(s) will soon be aviable in the SAN/docs directory.

 from Node: